Europe River Cruise Packing Tips

 When touring churches and cathedrals, whether you think it's fair or not, women will often be asked to cover their shoulders or legs if wearing short-shorts or a mini skirt.
 A pretty scarf or thin sarong comes in handy for covering up when needed.

-I also use my light-weight scarves, most of which come from India, to cover my shoulders and neck and sometimes my head when it’s super hot outside.
-You can even use them a beach towel; it’s endless!
+I also use my light-weight scarves, most of which come from India, to cover my shoulders and neck and sometimes my head when it's super hot outside.
+You can even use them as a beach towel; it's endless!

 3. Dinnertime Attire